WALL: The "NINE!" satire tape

 In August 1974, WALL staffers Randy West and Howard Hoffman, along with radio friends Pete Salant and Russ DiBello, recorded a satirical tape known as "NINE!", a parody of industry marketing pitches and radio programming in general.
 The recording session took place in the WALL production studios after Hoffman's on-air shift ended at midnight.
 The tape, which takes place at fictional radio station AM 900 WVWA/Pound Ridge, New York, documents the progression of a top 40 station from earlier, awkward years (with odd sound effects, rambling disc jockeys, dead air, and wildly inaccurate weather forecasts) to a finely-tuned, professional-sounding station with various gimmicks, catch-phrases and promotions popular at the time.
-Ultimately, WVWA decides to go one step further and strip out all spoken-word content, leaving only a rapid-fire, barely intelligible station identification once an hour and the word "NINE!" screamed between each song.
+Ultimately, with help from a consulting firm, WVWA decides to go one step further and strip out all spoken-word content, leaving only a rapid-fire, barely intelligible station identification once an hour and the word "NINE!" screamed between each song.
+Hoffman and West had heard WWDJ, already imaging themselves as "97-DJ", calling themselves "9-J", and surmised that they would eventually reduce it to just "9", hence the imagined new format.
 Even before an ending could be added to it, "NINE" immediately turned viral in the entire radio industry when an unfinished copy found its way to New York City's 99X (now WEPN-FM).
 The creators decided to leave the planned ending off since the payoff stood well on its own.

+In the internet era, the satire would take on a life of its own, spawning a website providing WVWA with further backstory, and industry professional Scott Fybush wrote an article about the station as an April Fool's Day gag in 2004.

+For the 25th anniversary in 1999, a sequel was made by the same team titled "Ninety Nine!", chronicling further exploits of the consulting firm that worked on WVWA, and like its predecessor, taking aim at contemporary broadcasting practices such as voicetracking.